Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Estimation of the Dimension of the Global Attractor

-On the other hand, observe that $5/2<31/12$.
-The number $31/12$ is the exponent that determines the cut-off when our attractor dimension estimates match the classical dimension estimate of Constantin-Foias-Temam (see \eqref{cond:regime:2}).
+In particular, the number $31/12$ is the exponent that determines the cut-off when our attractor dimension estimates match the classical dimension estimate of Constantin-Foias-Temam (see \eqref{cond:regime:2}).
+Notice that $5/2<31/12$.
 In principle, it is possible that one can improve upon the bottleneck exponent of $5/2$, in which case the exponent $31/12$ may change. \end{Rmk}